Wych announced as the newest Accredited Data Recipient

-Auckland, New Zealand, 16/12/2021: Wych Money, an AI-powered financial personal assistant which takes the effort out of managing personal finances, was today accredited by the ACCC, becoming the newest data recipient in the CDR ecosystem.
+Wych was today accredited by the ACCC, becoming the newest data recipient in the CDR ecosystem.

-This will allow Wych to access not only banking data but also the other industries as they are brought into the CDR.
+This will allow Wych to access not only banking and financial CDR data but also data from other industries as they are brought into the CDR regime.

 “The pandemic has left many Australians stressed as well as financially stretched.” says Dermot Butterfield, CEO at Wych.
 “We are thrilled by the announcement, it means we can begin to help those people to achieve their goals.
 Wych’s focus on automation allows us to take tasks off their to-do list, reducing stress and allowing them to focus on what is important.”

 This accreditation is an acknowledgment of the effort of our team in implementing a secure platform to serve customers both in Australia and here in New Zealand from day one.
 We are grateful to the ACCC and their team for the time and energy they provided to make this a reality.